BebeSparkelSparkel/hra/README.md

 ; The below directory definition shows how attributes can be place on following lines using line ending back slash for readability.
 ; The leading spaces are optional.
-; The meta defintion ends when the last line does not have an ending back slash.
+; The meta definition ends when the last line does not have an ending back slash.
 @ /multiple/line/ \
     perm=rwxrwxrwx \
     atime=2024/11/4-10:47:44

-; Multiple encodings (applied in order left to right)
-@ /compressed.dat $zstd $base64
-H4sIAAAAAAAAA0vLz1FIy8xLAQBuYJ0LDQAAAA==
 ```

 ## Format